the-ahuja-lab/EvOlf/README.md

 - `--maxMemory` to set the maximum amount of RAM the EvOlf pipeline can use.

 > [!NOTE]
 > For detailed documentation on all the options and profiles built into the EvOlf pipeline.
-Kindly visit its GitHub repo at [the-ahuja-lab/evolf-pipeline](https://www.github.com/the-ahuja-lab/evolf-pipeline)
+Kindly look at README at [evolf-pipeline-source](https://github.com/the-ahuja-lab/EvOlf/tree/main/evolf-pipeline-source) directory.

 ## 📂 Output Files
 After running the pipeline, the EvOlf pipeline generates a separate folder for each input file in your output directory, with the following structure.